Yuh-Line Niou: Criminal justice

 In 2019, Niou voted in favor of a criminal justice reform bill that prohibits the use of cash bail for misdemeanors and non-violent felonies, requires both defendants and prosecutors to share all evidence in their possession in advance of trials, and mandates all misdemeanor and felony cases in the state of New York to be resolved within 90 and 180 days, respectively.
-It passed both the State Assembly and Senate and was signed into law by New York's then-Gov. Andrew Cuomo in April of 2019.
+It passed both the State Assembly and Senate and was signed into law by New York's governor Andrew Cuomo in April 2019.
 Under the reform, judges retain the ability to set bail in, for example, cases that involve a violent felony, a defendant who is charged while on probation, or are considered high-risk.

 During a series of civil unrest triggered by the murder of George Floyd in 2020, Niou criticized the police for "escalating tensions or resorting to violence" and called for creating a culture of accountability and fairness within law enforcement.
 She also supports efforts to defund the police in order to redirect the funds toward social services, education, and housing.

 Guns

-Niou has a 0% rating from the National Rifle Association (NRA).
-She has voted to expand red flag laws, require license for possession of a semi-automatic firearm, prohibit the sale of ghost guns, and authorize the State of New York to sue gun manufactures for damage caused by their guns.
+Niou has a "F" rating from the NRA Political Victory Fund (NRA-PVF).
+She has voted to expand red flag laws, require license for possession of a semi-automatic firearm, prohibit the sale of privately made firearms, and authorize the State of New York to sue gun manufactures for damage caused by their guns.
 She is in favor of banning assault rifles and assault weapons.

-Healthcare
+Health-care

-Niou supports a nationwide single-payer health care system and has been a supporter of the New York Health Act introduced by fellow Assemblymember Richard N. Gottfried, which would establish a statewide single-payer health plan if passed.
+Niou supports a nationwide single-payer health-care system and has been a supporter of the New York Health Act introduced by fellow assemblymember Richard N. Gottfried, which would establish a statewide single-payer health plan if passed.

 In 2021, Niou co-introduced and cosponsored legislation to expand the practice of applied behavior analysis in New York State.
 It was signed into law on Dec.
-30, 2021 and will take effect June 30, 2023.
+30, 2021 and took effect June 30, 2023.

 Housing

 In 2019, Niou supported a controversial lawsuit to stop a Habitat for Humanity affordable housing development for seniors in Elizabeth Street Garden in Little Italy.
+Niou has expressed doubts about proposals to allow for more dense housing, including affordable housing, in NoHo and SoHo.

-Niou supports allocating 100 percent of residential units in the proposed 5 World Trade Center in Lower Manhattan as affordable housing.
+Niou supports allocating 100% of residential units in the proposed 5 World Trade Center in Lower Manhattan as affordable housing.